l33tn00b/quagga_on_RPi/README.md

 - `redistribute static`

 # troubleshooting
-- check for hello packets sent/received on any interface: `sudo tcpdump -i any proto ospf`
+- check for hello packets sent/received on any interface: `sudo tcpdump -i any proto ospf` (Hello packets?)
-- check multicast group membership: `netstat -g`
+- check multicast group membership of interfaces: `netstat -g` (must be member of ospf-all.mcast.net)